tskit-dev/tutorials/intro.md

 # Welcome!

-This site contains a number of tutorials to develop your understanding of [succinct tree sequences](https://tskit.dev/learn/) as implmented in the [tree sequence toolkit](https://tskit.dev/tskit/docs/), along with software programs, such as [msprime](https://tskit.dev/msprime/docs), that use them.
+This site contains a number of tutorials to develop your understanding of [succinct tree sequences](https://tskit.dev/learn/) as implemented in the [tree sequence toolkit](https://tskit.dev/tskit/docs/), along with software programs, such as [msprime](https://tskit.dev/msprime/docs), that use them.